Nicolae Negrilă: Club career

 Negrilă, nicknamed "Negoro", was born on 23 July 1954 in Gighera, Romania and began playing junior-level football in 1970 at Universitatea Craiova.
 He made his Divizia A debut on 19 June 1974 under coach Constantin Cernăianu in Universitatea's 0–0 draw against Petrolul Ploiești.
-That was his only appearance in that season, as the team won the title.
+That was his only appearance in that season for which he received a grade 9 in the Sportul newspaper, as the team earned the point that mathematically secured the championship.
 Negrilă spent 15 seasons with Universitatea, being part of the "Craiova Maxima" generation that won two consecutive league titles in 1980 and 1981.
 At the first one he contributed with four goals scored in the 22 appearances given to him by coach Valentin Stănescu and in the second he netted once in the 23 matches coach Ion Oblemenco used him.
 He also won the Cupa României four times, but played in only three finals, scoring once in the 6–0 victory over Politehnica Timișoara in the 1981 final.

 Negrilă played 46 games and scored one goal for "U" Craiova in European competitions.
-In the second round of the 1979–80 UEFA Cup he played in both legs of the 4–0 aggregate win over Leeds United, thus Universitatea became the first Romanian club that eliminated a team from England in European competitions.
+In the second round of the 1979–80 UEFA Cup he played in both legs of the 4–0 aggregate win over Leeds United, as Universitatea became the first Romanian club that eliminated a team from England in European competitions.
 Afterwards, they reached the quarter-finals of the 1981–82 European Cup after eliminating Olympiacos and Kjøbenhavns Boldklub, being eliminated with 3–1 on aggregate by Bayern Munich.
 He made nine appearances in the 1982–83 UEFA Cup campaign, with Negrilă scoring once in a 1–0 win over Kaiserslautern, which helped them reach the semi-finals where they were eliminated by Benfica on the away goal rule after 1–1 on aggregate.
+Contributing five matches to the 1984–85 UEFA Cup run, he helped "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar in the round of 16.
 Negrilă played in a 3–0 win over AS Monaco in the second leg of the first round of the 1985–86 European Cup Winners' Cup, after losing the first leg 2–0.
 However, they were eliminated in the following round by the eventual winners of the competition, Dynamo Kyiv.

 In 1988 he joined Jiul Petroșani in Divizia B, helping the team earn promotion to the first league.
 Subsequently, Negrilă made his last Divizia A appearance on 5 June 1990 in Jiul's 3–1 home win over FCM Brașov, totaling 377 matches with 15 goals in the competition.